MicrosoftDocs/ATADocs/ATPDocs/directory-service-accounts.md

 - **gMSA account**: – the sensor will attempt to retrieve the password for the gMSA account from Active Directory (AD).
 After retrieving the password, the sensor will attempt to sign in to the domain.

-### Two or more DSA entries are configured
+#### Two or more DSA entries are configured

 When there are two or more DSA entries, the sensor will try DSA entries in the following order:

 >[!NOTE]
 >gMSA entries have a higher priority over regular entries.

-- The Sensor will look for a DSA entry with an exact match of the domain name of the sensor's domain.
+- The sensor will look for a DSA entry with an exact match of the domain name of the sensor's domain.
 If an exact match is found, the sensor will attempt to sign in to the domain with the DSA entry settings.

 - If there isn't an exact match of the domain name or the exact match entry failed to authenticate, the sensor will pick a DSA entry at random.